OTZI

 We have a strong relationship with Britain's last remaining oak bark tannery, J & F J Baker, https://www.jfjbaker.co.uk/, in Devon.
 Their oak bark tanned bridle leather is amongst the strongest and most sustainably produced leather anywhere in the world, taking hides from nearby pasture-fed cows and creating an incredible material almost entirely processed by hand.

 Each piece of leather we use is carefully graded and selected to ensure the utmost quality and finish.
 Still, minute blemishes and imperfections are unavoidable.
 We believe these are qualities to be enhanced and celebrated, and make a virtue of showcasing the natural characteristics of the material, with any growth marks or scarring placed thoughtfully into our pieces rather than removed.
 It is these that give each piece its unique quality and character.
 The leathers are often finished with natural oils, tallows and waxes that are applied by hand to give the leather its strength.
+Traditional European vegetable tanned leather uses many of the same processes as the oak bark tanning but on a shorter timeframe.
+It is still a very sustainable material and much of the character and strength is maintained in the leather.
+Vegetable tanned leather is usually aniline dyed, unfinished, and therefore quick to impression and mark however these marks can be buffed out.
+Over time they will balance out alongside other markings that become part of the wear of the piece.

 We don’t use heavily pigmented or even semi aniline leathers that will appear cleaner and more pristine for longer; however this come at a cost of finish, natural character and wear and those leathers tend to age poorly.
 All of our pieces are made to endure; we want them to look great in ten, twenty and even thirty years from when they are made.
 We therefore use olive tanned leathers for our upholstery, which is a new method of tanning hides.
 It is incredibly sustainable as it uses leaves taken as a byproduct from the olive industry, which are usually burned.
 The hides that result are warm and gentle to the touch and can be produced in a range of colours and finishes.